taeber/cwith/README.md

-Automatic cleanup using `with` statements in C
+Automatic cleanup in C using `with`-statements
 ==============================================

 Why don't C programmers use the `with` statement for automatic resource cleanup?